Spektr-RG: Mission profile and orbit

 On Monday 21 October 2019, Spektr-RG completed a 100-day cruise to L2-point.
 On 17 October 2019, the main eROSITA instrument achieved first light.
 The first light image of ART-XC was taken on July 30, 2019.

-The operations of eROSITA were suspended on 26 February 2022 after the Russian invasion into Ukraine.
+The operations of eROSITA were suspended on 26 February 2022 after the Russian invasion into Ukraine upon request from Germany.
 At the time, eROSITA had completed four of its planned eight full-sky surveys.

-In March 2022, Russia said they turned off one of the two telescopes aboard Spektr-RG (presumably eROSITA) as a response to the German reaction to the Russian invasion of Ukraine.
-In June, the head of Roscosmos threatened to unilaterally seize control of the German telescope, citing German officials' "pro-fascist views".
+In March 2022, Russia said they turned off one of the two telescopes aboard Spektr-RG (presumably eROSITA) upon request from Germany.
+In June, Dmitry Rogozin, the head of Roscosmos, said he planned to unilaterally seize control of the German telescope, saying German officials' "don't have a moral right to halt this research for humankind" and that they had "pro-fascist views".
+However Russian astrophysicist Rashid Sunyaev said doing so could damage the instrument and would add to mistrust.

+In 2023 it was published that Spektr-RG found 17 new AGNs.
+In 2025 it was published that Spektr-RG found additional 11 new AGNs.